dscalzi/HeliosLauncher/docs/distro.md

 The format of the module's artifact depends on several things.
 The most important factor is where the file will be stored.
 If you are providing a simple file to be placed in the root directory of the client files, you may decided to format the module as the `examplefile` module declared above.
 This module provides a `path` option, allowing you to directly set where the file will be saved to.
 Only the `path` will affect the final downloaded file.

 Other times, you may want to store the files maven-style, such as with libraries and mods.
 In this case you must declare the module as the example artifact above.
 The `id` becomes more important as it will be used to resolve the final path.
 The `id` must be provided in maven format, that is `group.id.maybemore:artifact:version`.
 From there, you need to declare the `extension` of the file in the artifact object.
 This effectively replaces the `path` option we used above.

+**It is EXTREMELY IMPORTANT that the file size is CORRECT.
+The launcher's download queue will not function properly otherwise.**

 Ex.